okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/enrollmentintegrationsteps.md

     </script>
     ```

-### 6: Build the parameter for creating a new credential
+### 6: Build the parameter for creating new credential

 On page load, create the parameter needed to make a new credential.
 When creating this parameter, use the `challenge` and `user.id` properties.